 You should apply for a Schengen Visitor Visa if the purpose of your trip is personal, such as tourism or visiting family or friends.
 The total duration of your stay must not exceed 90 days within a 6-month period.

 All applicants must register at the Visa Self Service website, submit an electronic application form and pay the non-refundable visa processing fee online, in order to start the application process.
 When you have successfully completed the online application form, and paid the fee, you must print off the receipt and include it with the supplementary documentation listed in the mandatory checklist.
-Business visa applicants can send their visa application package to the Royal Danish Embassy in Ottawa.
-We recommend using a courier when sending your passport.

 In order to ensure quick and efficient visa processing, please make sure you have included all the required documents in the mandatory checklist before you submit the application package.